 If performed in house, the cost of the latest commercial vulnerability assessment tools will depend upon a number of factors, such as the number of IPs, remediation features, and support for public cloud environments.
 Using an MDR provider or MSSP that offers a manged vulnerability assessment service can often prove a more cost-effective option, as they will be able to offer discounted pricing on VA tools and provide a wrap-around service that reduces other overheads, such as deployment and day-to-day management costs.
 A third-party provider will also provide remediation support.

 Penetration testing by a professional company is typically charged on the basis of a day rate.
 Testing can be up to £1500/day, although it is usually dependent upon the experience of the tester and whether testing is performed on site or remotely.
 Exercise caution if a pen testing quotation is much cheaper than the competition – it may suggest that the tester is reliant on automated tools rather than human skill.

 Given the constantly evolving threat landscape and speed of digital transformation, the need for organisations to continually assess their cyber security and address weaknesses is more important than ever.
 Vulnerability testing and penetration testing are two key cyber security assessments, each with their own advantages, and it is important to be clear about the differences between the two.

 This considered, perhaps the question to ask is not which form of testing to choose, but how they can be best utilised alongside each other.
 A robust testing strategy will incorporate both approaches, allowing common threats to be eliminated as quickly as possible, without allowing more advanced vulnerabilities to slip through the net.

-To learn more about vulnerability scanning and penetration testing plus how they compare, contact Redscan’s offensive security team today.
+To learn more about vulnerability scanning and penetration testing (VAPT) plus how they compare, contact Redscan’s offensive security team today.